odpi/egeria-docs/site/docs/education/egeria-dojo/developer/overview.md

     ??? beginner "Setting up your Test environment (30 mins)"

         The `egeria-dev-projects.git` repository contains the utilities to support your Egeria test environment.
 This was one of the git repositories that you cloned in the prerequisite tasks.

-Open this git repository in IntelliJ.
+        Open the `egeria-dev-projects.git` repository in a **new window** in IntelliJ.
+(You may still want to look at the `egeria.git` code later.)

         Now build the `egeria-dev-projects` code ...

         ??? beginner "Building egeria-dev-projects.git in IntelliJ IDEA ..."
             --8<-- "docs/education/tutorials/intellij-tutorial/intellij-building-egeria-dev-projects-git.md"